Creamy Paleo Cauliflower Soup with Bacon

 And if you’re doing a round of Whole30, they’re definitely out.

 Luckily, it is possible to find paleo/Whole30-compliant bacon.
-Well-stocked health food stores (like Whole Foods and Trader Joe's) will often carry some.
-You'll find it less often at your regular grocery store.
-Also, check local farms or your farmers' market!
+Well-stocked health food stores (such as Whole Foods and Trader Joe’s) often carry some.
+You’ll find it less often at your regular grocery store.
+Also, check local farms or your farmers’ market!

 Ingredients